15 players Arsenal have taken on trial – and how they fared

 That hot streak saw the versatile youngster invited to train with Arsenal, but he failed to earn a deal and instead stayed stateside.

-Shea’s struggles with Stoke City two years later suggest Arsène Wenger was right to turn him down, and the US international is currently at Atlanta United, his fourth different MLS club.
+Shea’s struggles with Stoke City two years later suggest Wenger was right to turn him down, and the US international retired last year.

 Fathy’s first stint in England, as a 23-year-old with Neil Warnock’s Sheffield United, brought Premier League relegation and little in the way of game-time, so he was hardly the obvious candidate to earn an Arsenal trial seven years later.